Petliura Simon Vasylovych

 The first monument to Simon Petliura in Ukraine was opened on October 14, 2017 in Vinnitsa.

 October 14 in Vinnytsia solemnly opened a monument to Ukrainian state and military figure Simon Petliura.
 This is the first monument in Ukraine Petlyura (only in Kiev there is a bust of Petlyura, installed in 2001).
-Simon Petlyura sits on a bench, holding a map of Ukraine in her hands.
+Simon Petlyura is sitting on a bench, holding a map of Ukraine in his hands.

 Petliura Simon Vasylovych Biography